hiero-ledger/hiero-improvement-proposals/HIP/hip-0000-template.md

 ```

 ### Impact on SDK
-SDKs will need to be update to set block_node_reward_eligible fields in the NodeCreate and NodeUpdate transactions
+SDKs will need to be update to set `block_node_reward_eligible` fields in the NodeCreate and NodeUpdate transactions

 ## Backwards Compatibility
 This HIP introduces additional fields within the existing node address book framework and maintains backwards
 compatibility.

 ## Security Implications
-No changes to security rules are made, as all NodeCreate and NodeUpdate transactions require signing and the network
+No changes to security rules are made, as all `NodeCreateTransaction` and `NodeCreateTransaction` transactions require signing and the network
 requires configuration and consensus on new values.
 No new entry or exit pathways are added.

 ## How to Teach This